JoshDoody/joshdoody.github.io/_posts/2017-08-23-how-to-answer-job-interview-questions.md

 Your job interviews are a part of your negotiation.
 The better you perform, the better your offer will be *and* the better you'll be able make your case when you begin the formal salary negotiation.

-Every question you're asked is a chance to move them in this direction.
+Every interview question you're asked is a chance to move them in this direction.
 Imagine you have a power meter that fills up a little more every time you give a great answer to an interview question.
 The more full that power meter is when they make you an offer, the better the offer will be.

 Once you get into your interviews your job is to change the company's thinking from "What's the minimum we can offer this candidate to get them into this role?" to "What's it going to take to convince this candidate to take this job?"